 If the body is producing excessive amounts of earwax, people can buy OTC ear drops to deal with the problem safely.

 Another method of preventing earwax blockages is to soften the earwax in the ears by putting a solution into them a few times a month.
-People can choose from a range of products, including earwax removal drops, mineral oil, and hydrogen peroxide.
+People can choose from a range of products online, including earwax removal drops, mineral oil, and hydrogen peroxide.